griffinwork40/clickup-mcp/EXPORT_LEADS_PROMPT.md

    - statuses: ["#1 - phone call"]
    - include_closed: false
    - archived: false
+   - add_phone_number_column: true
 5. Save the CSV output to a file named phone-call-leads.csv

-The phone numbers should be automatically normalized to E.164 format for ElevenLabs batch calling.
+The phone numbers will be automatically normalized to E.164 format and a phone_number column will be created for ElevenLabs batch calling.
 ```